Market Update July 2023

 New Zealand does not have an LNG export market, so our domestic prices are not directly linked to global prices.
 However, some of our large gas users deal in international markets which are impacted by global gas prices, and they may try to produce more in NZ (increase demand) to take advantage of lower gas prices.

 The Coal Market

 NZ has had an Emissions Trading Scheme (ETS) in place since 2008.
-It has been subsequently reviewed by a number of governments and is now an “uncapped” price scheme closely linked to international schemes.
-However, there are “upper and lower guard-rails” set up to prevent wild swings in carbon price that act as the minimum and maximum prices.
-Currently, these are set at $70 and $20 respectively.
-Over the last few years, the Carbon Price through the ETS has climbed as shown in the following graph.
-Prices are now over twice what they were just over a year ago.
-In July prices increased to $80/t – well above the $70 upper guard rail requiring the Government to release additional units in an attempt to dampen prices.
+It has been subsequently reviewed by several governments and is now an “uncapped” price scheme closely linked to international schemes.
+However, there are “upper and lower guard-rails” set up to prevent wild swings in carbon price that act as minimum and maximum prices.
+Currently these are set at $82 and $33 respectively.

 About this Report

 This energy market summary report provides information on wholesale price trends within the NZ Electricity Market.